VALS Model in Consumer Behaviour Examples. The Eight Segments of the VALS Model.

 Makers are practical people with strong traditional values, constructive skills, self-sufficiency, and enough income.
 They live within a conventional context of family, practical work, and also physical recreation.
-Makers are suspicious of new ideas, politically conservative, and respectful of government authority but resentful government intrusion on individual rights.
+Makers are suspicious of new ideas, politically conservative, and respectful of government authority but resentful of government intrusion on individual rights.

-Strivers are attracted to others who exhibit qualities that they don’t have but that they admire.
+Strivers are attracted to others who exhibit qualities they don’t have but admire.
 They inquire about motivation and self-definition.
 They expect to achieve goals through wealth and often feel that life has dealt them a bad hand because of the less money.
 Strivers feel easily bored because they are very impulsive.

-Experiencers are very young, energetic, enthusiastic, impulsive, and rebellious people.
+Experiencers are young, energetic, enthusiastic, impulsive, and rebellious.
 They seek a variety of excitements but are politically uncommitted and highly ambivalent about what they believe.
-They like to be associated with outdoor activities, sports, recreational, and social activities.
+They like being associated with outdoor, sports, recreational, and social activities.

 For example, a teenager is an example of an experience in the Vals segmentation model.

 Actually, achievers are work-oriented successful people.
 They like to feel in control of their lives.
 They are also deeply committed to work and keep promises to family, society, and career.
-Achievers respect authority because they prefer to keeping the promise but are politically conservative.
+Achievers respect authority because they prefer to keep the promise but are politically conservative.

 7. Thinkers/ Fulfilled

-Thinkers are enough adult and mature, well-educated, professional people with satisfying income.
-They stay current with international and national events and are often tended to increase knowledge.
+Thinkers are enough adults, mature, well-educated, professional people with satisfying incomes.
+They stay current with international and national events and are often tended to increase their knowledge.
 They are usually calm and self-assured because they depend on their decisions.

 For example, a successful businessman is an example of a thinker in the Vals segmentation model.

 8. Innovators/ Actualizers

 Finally, Innovators are highly successful people with self-esteem and considerable resources compared to strugglers.
 Innovators are supervised by both their principle and the dreams around them.
 They want to be government and business leaders because they have enormous power and social consciousness.